 Belarus is a party to the Convention on Conventional Weapons (CCW) and in the past expressed a preference for cluster munitions to be addressed through this framework.

 Use, production, and transfer

 In 2010, Belarus said, “Our country is not a producer of cluster munitions.”
-It is not known to have used or exported cluster munitions.
+Belarus is not known to have used or exported cluster munitions.

 Belarus inherited a stockpile of cluster munitions from the Soviet Union.
-In 2010, Belarus said that it does not have a “major” stockpile, but it has not provided any information on the types or quantities.
+Belarus said the stockpile was not “major” in 2010 but has never provided any information on the types or quantities that it possesses.

 According to Jane’s Information Group, RBK-500 series cluster bombs are in service with the country’s air force.
 Belarus also possesses Grad 122mm, Uragan 220mm, and Smerch 300mm surface-to-surface rockets, but it is not known if these include versions with submunition payloads.

 According to a CMC member in Belarus, cluster munitions with expired shelf-life are regularly destroyed by the Ministry of Defense.

 In November 2010, a government representative told the CMC the convention is “too strict” and not applicable for Belarus as it may threaten its security.
 Meeting with Ivan Grinevich, Counsellor, Ministry of Foreign Affairs of Belarus, in Geneva, 30 November 2010.
 Notes by the CMC.